plenoptic-org/plenoptic/README.md

 |   learn    	| {x, y} 	|   {θ}  	|
 | synthesize 	| {y, θ} 	|   {x}  	|

+# Project Vision

+`plenoptic` is a project by graduate students and postdocs in the Lab for Computational Vision to build a python library that enables researchers who build computational models that operate on and extract information from images (in neuroscience, computer vision, or other fields) to interrogate their models, better understand how they work, and improve their ability to run experiments for testing them.
+This is an open project because the included methods have been described in the literature but do not have easy-to-use, widely-available implementations and we believe that science functions best when it is transparent, accessible, and inclusive.

 # NOTE

 We only support python 3.6 and 3.7